Nootropics Expert

 L-DOPA (levodopa, L-3,4-dihydroxyphenylalanine) is an amino acid that’s naturally synthesized in your brain by the amino acid l-tyrosine.

-L-DOPA is a necessary precursor to the neurotransmitter dopamine.
+L-DOPA is a necessary precursor to the synthesis of the neurotransmitter dopamine.
 Called a catecholamine, dopamine is then synthesized into the other catecholamines epinephrine (adrenaline) and norepinephrine (noradrenaline).

-Dopamine cannot cross the blood-brain barrier, but L-DOPA can.
+Unlike Dopamine, L-DOPA can cross the blood-brain barrier.
 This is why we supplement with L-DOPA rather than dopamine.

 And for a dopamine boost, neurohackers use Mucuna Pruriens, which contains high levels of L-DOPA.[i]
 This legume, native to the tropical regions of India, Africa and the West Indies, and also known as velvet bean, has been used in Ayurveda medicine since 1500 B.C.